 - Following the entry into force of the Lisbon Treaty on 1 December 2009, Foreign Direct Investment (FDI) has come within the EU's exclusive competence.
 EU Regulation No. 1219/2012 establishes transitional arrangements for BITs concluded between EU member states and third countries.
 Although these remain binding under public international law, the Regulation establishes conditions for their continuing existence and their relationship with the Union's investment policy.
-According to article 5 of the Regulation, the Commission is empowered to assess existing BITs in order to evaluate whether they conflict with EU law.
+According to article 5 of the Regulation, the Commission is empowered to assess existing BITs to evaluate whether they conflict with EU law.
 If the Commission comes to the conclusion that one or more of an existing BIT's provision constitutes a serious obstacle to negotiations or conclusions of investment agreements by the EU, the Commission and the member state concerned shall identify appropriate actions to resolve the matter (article 6).
-Further, member states now have to seek the Commission's authorisation to amend existing or conclude new BITs (article 7). - Time limitation applies to arbitration under ICSID Convention and UNCITRAL Arbitration Rules under article 9(3) of the BIT (and not to the domestic proceedings or previously agreed dispute settlement procedures under article 9(2) of the BIT). - Applicable to disputes regarding scope or duration of safeguard measures or the proportionality of rebalancing measures. - 4 Date of entry into force for Austria: 24 June 1971. - 5 Date of entry into force for Austria: 31 July 1961. - Übereinkommen zur Errichtung der Multilateralen Investitions-Garantie Agentur (MIGA) (BGBl.
+Further, member states now have to seek the Commission's authorisation to amend existing or conclude new BITs (article 7). - 2 Time limitation applies to arbitration under ICSID Convention and UNCITRAL Arbitration Rules under article 9(3) of the BIT (and not to the domestic proceedings or previously agreed dispute settlement procedures under article 9(2) of the BIT). - Applicable to disputes regarding scope or duration of safeguard measures or the proportionality of rebalancing measures. - 4 Date of entry into force for Austria: 24 June 1971. - 5 Date of entry into force for Austria: 31 July 1961. - 6 Declaration of the member states of 15 January 2019 on the legal consequences of the Achmea judgment and on investment protection - 7 EU member states sign an agreement for the termination of intra-EU bilateral investment treaties. - 8 Übereinkommen zur Errichtung der Multilateralen Investitions-Garantie Agentur (MIGA) (BGBI.
 III Nr.
 181/1997).